Integrable Feynman Graphs and Yangian Symmetry on the Loom: Differential equations from Yangian symmetry and examples

 \section{Differential equations from Yangian symmetry and examples}

 In this section we derive differential equations following from Yangian symmetry and demonstrate them for several examples.

-In general the Yangian of a Lie algebra (in our case, the Lie algebra of the conformal group in $D$ dimensions) can be described in terms of level-0 generators $J^A$ and level-1 generators ${\widehat J}^A$, see e.g. \cite{Chicherin:2017cns} for a more detailed discussion.
+In general the Yangian of a Lie algebra (in our case, the Lie algebra of the conformal group in $D$ dimensions) can be described in terms of level-0 generators $J^A$ and level-1 generators ${\widehat J}^A$, see e.g. \cite{Chicherin:2017cns} for a more detailed discussion and \cite{Chicherin:2022nqq} for a review of how the monodromy matrix encodes these generators in its large $u$ expansion.
 This is known as the first realization of the Yangian.
 The level-0 generators are those of the original Lie algebra and satisfy the commutation relations \beq [J^A,J^B]=f^{AB}_{\ \ \ \ C}J^C \eeq where $f^{AB}_{\ \ \ \ C}$ are the structure constants.
 In our case these generators are given by a sum of individual operators acting on each external leg of the graph, \beq J^A=\sum_{k=1}^n J^A_k \ . \eeq The level-1 generators are bilocal and can be written as \beq \hat J^A=\frac{1}{2}f^A_{\ \ \ BC}\sum_{j<k}J^C_jJ^B_k+\sum_kv_kJ^A_k \eeq in terms of some evaluation parameters $v_k$.
 All other generators of the infinite-dimensional Yangian algebra can be obtained as some polynomial combinations of $J^A$ and ${\widehat J}^A$.

 In our case the explicit form of the Yangian generators that annihilate our graph, together with the evaluation parameters $v_k$, can be read off from the first few orders of the large $u$ expansion of the monodromy matrix \eq{gre} and the eigenvalue $\lambda(u)$.
 The latter can be obtained from \eq{ld} while the former can be found by using the explicit form of the Lax matrix \eq{lax}.
 A detailed derivation is given in section 8.3 of \cite{Chicherin:2017cns}.
 Extending it to our case with generic dimension $D$, we find that the evaluation parameters are given in terms of the shifts in Lax operators in \eq{gre} as \beq v_k=\frac{1}{2}\sum_{j\neq k}(\delta_j^+ + \delta_j^-+D/2) \ . \eeq